Frosty704/mods-eyetrackvr/README.md

 ## Modified MUTE DEVFrunk Bridge

-Just the MUTE face tracker bridge poorly merged in blender, removing the need for adhesive to mount the hub
+Just the MUTE face tracker bridge and hub case poorly merged in blender, removing the need for adhesive to mount the hub

 ![hubbridge](https://i.imgur.com/6cicWIF.jpg)